rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound-params/turbofishing-and-early-late-bound.md

 ```

 The justification for this is that late bound parameters are not present on the
-`FnDef` so the arguments to late bound parameters can't be present in the substs
+`FnDef` so the arguments to late bound parameters can't be present in the generic arguments
 for the type. i.e. the `late` function in the above code snippet would not have
 any generic parameters on the `FnDef` zst:
 ```rust